-I then realized that I have had this client in my office several times.
 Different ages, genders and races.
-It doesn’t matter if you’re age is16 or 60, if you are male or female, gay or straight, heartbreak feels the same to everyone.
+It doesn’t matter if you’re age is 16 or 60, if you are male or female, gay or straight, a broken heart feels the same to everyone.
 I have been there too.
 There are quite prominent moments where it truly feels like we could never, and we would never find love nor want to find love again.
 Why would we?
 It hurts too much.
 Why would we ever want to put ourselves through that again, for one, and second, we will never find someone like he/she anyway, so what would be the point?

 So, since reasoning doesn’t work, as it didn't with me either, I came up with a few things, some real die hard remedies for those in the throes of a breakup, that I found worked wonders.
 If you are finding that you are feeling anxious, scared, sad or insecure then these steps are for you:

 1. Remember to love your ex as though he or she is your good friend.
 It’s easy to fall into the rut of anger and wishing ill will onto your ex, but the only person this really hurts is yourself.
 It’s true going through some feelings of anger does serve a purpose in that it is part of the process of getting over someone.
 You need to feel all the emotions.
 But falling into a rut of one thing or another, meaning sadness or anger that persists over a longer period of time does you more harm than good.
 Stop punishing you ex.
 Instead, try wishing them the best luck in life.
 Try to be happy for them.
 Wish them happiness in success in whatever it is they are doing, and in their lives.
 Send them love.